auth0/express-openid-connect/EXAMPLES.md

     req.session.openidTokens = tokenSet;

     // You can also refresh the session with a returned ID token.
-    // The req property below is the same as appSession.name, which defaults to "identity".
+    // The req property below is the same as appSession.name, which defaults to "appSession".
-    // If you're using custom session handling, the claims might be stored elsewhere. req.identity.claims = tokenSet.claims();
+    // If you're using custom session handling, the claims might be stored elsewhere. req.appSession.claims = tokenSet.claims();
   }

   // Check for and use tokenSet.access_token for the API call ...